-This year National Grid plc, our ultimate parent company, refined its risk management processes as a result of changes to guidance in the UK Corporate Governance Code 2014 (the Code).
-The changes were fully adopted by National Grid Gas, and most notably, the company now specifically test the impact of principal risks on a reasonable worst case basis, alone and in clusters, over a five-year assessment period.
+This year National Grid plc, our ultimate parent company, refined its group-wide risk management processes as a result of changes to guidance in the UK Corporate Governance Code 2014 (the Code).
+The changes were fully adopted by National Grid Gas, and most notably, the Company now specifically test the impact of principal risks on a reasonable worst case basis, alone and in clusters, over a five-year assessment period.
 The aim of this is to establish their impact on the Company's ability to continue operating and meet its liabilities over the assessment period.
-The reason for selecting a five-year assessment period and the results of this exercise are described in our viability statement on page 30.